kragen/dumbfts/README.md

 Usage
 -----

-To generate new index segments for a mailbox:
+To generate new index segments and skip files for a mailbox:

-    $ indexmail.py ~/mail/themailbox
+    $ indexmail.py ~/mail/mailbox

 To find all messages containing a word beginning with “curt”: